 The Timeout clause must be the last clause in a Select statement, or the second last if followed by a terminating Else clause (see Section 3.2.1, p.
-47).
+51).
 When a Timeout clause and a terminating Else clause appear in the same Select statement, the pairing is only meaningful if the terminating Else clause is conditional, i.e., has a When guard; otherwise, the Else clause always overrides the Timeout.
-If there is no guard on a timeout or the guard is true, but the selector-expression associated with the entire statement becomes satisfied before the timeout interval expires, the selector-expression associated with the entire statement.
-If there is no guard on a timeout or the guard is true, and the selector-expression associated with the entire statement fails to become satisfied before the timeout interval expires, the selector task restarts and executes the statement associated with the Timeout clause.
+If there is no guard on a timeout or the guard is true, but the selector-expression associated with the entire statement becomes satisfied before the timeout interval expires, the selector-expression associated with the entire statement fails to become satisfied before the timeout interval is true, and the selector task restarts and executes the statement associated with the Timeout clause.
 One or more of the actions for select clauses composing the select statement may have already triggered when a timeout occurs.